Supplier Management Systems

 Recording goods receipt

-When goods arrive (or services are delivered), someone needs to record what was actually received.
-Not what the delivery note says.
-Not what the purchase order says.
-What was actually received, checked, and accepted.
-This step is easy to skip and expensive to miss.
+When goods arrive, or a service is delivered, someone needs to record what was actually received.
+Not what the delivery note says, and not what the purchase order says.
+What was received, checked, and accepted.
+It is an easy step to skip and an expensive one to miss.

 Without a goods receipt record, invoice matching is impossible.
 You cannot verify that you received 500 units when you only have the supplier's word for it.
-You cannot dispute a charge for items that never arrived if you have no record of what did arrive.
+You cannot dispute a charge for items that never arrived if you have no record of what did.
 The goods receipt note (GRN) closes the loop between ordering and paying.
+When a dispute lands weeks later, the answer is either "the GRN shows we logged 480 of the 500 on 14 March" or a fortnight of email archaeology.

 In practice, this can be simple: a confirmation form with the PO number, the date received, a count or check against the order, and a note of any discrepancies (short delivery, damaged items, wrong specification).
 It takes two minutes and saves hours of investigation when invoices do not match.